alibabacloud-automation/terraform-alicloud-market-app-on-autoscaling/examples/complete/README.md

-# Complete example
+# Complete

-Configuration in this directory creates web application, add bind a slb with dns.
-And creates Autoscaling group and Autoscaling configuration.
+Configuration in this directory creates web application, add bind a slb with dns, and creates Autoscaling group and Autoscaling configuration.

 ## Usage